veillette/hands-on/content/Chapter1.md

 One might question why everyone, not just scientists, should understand how we acquire knowledge about our world.
 The answer lies in how experimentation permeates our lives, whether we recognize it or not.
 :::

 Even non-scientists frequently need to evaluate experimental information in daily life.
-Professionals may need to compare competing equipment specifications, while ordinary citizens form opinions on issues like nuclear power safety, food additives, environmental concerns like acid rain, or how monetary policy affects unemployment.
+Professionals may need to compare competing equipment specifications, while ordinary citizens form opinions on issues like nuclear power safety, food additives, environmental concerns like global warming, or how monetary policy affects unemployment.
 These situations require understanding scientific experimental processes and critically assessing information reliability.

 To do this effectively, we must first comprehend measurement itself.
 Crucially, we must recognize that measurements cannot be exact. **Uncertainty** in measurements stems from instrumental limitations or statistical variations in the measured quantity.
 Acknowledging this uncertainty and knowing how to estimate it allows us to properly evaluate measured values.